Current Organizational Status

 Responsibilities

-- •Approval of proxy (vekalet) text
+- •Approval of proxy (vekalet) language for Qurbani and similar campaigns

-- •Adjudication of complex fiqh inquiries
+- •Adjudication of complex fiqh inquiries from donors

 Independent Financial Audit